RudyMorel/shadowing/README.md

 # Path Shadowing Monte Carlo

-Implements Path Shadowing Monte-Carlo [1], which can be used for volatility prediction and option pricing.
+Implements Path Shadowing Monte Carlo [1], which can be used for volatility prediction and option pricing.

-This methods averages future quantities over generated price paths (grey) whose past history matches, or `shadows', the actual observed history (red).
+This methods averages future quantities over generated price paths (grey) whose past history matches, or `shadows', the actual observed history (blue).

 For a quick start, see `tutorial.ipynb`